konctant/rsschool-cv/cv.md

 ## Web developer

 ### About me
 I'm fond of IT technoligies.
 I've been learning HTML5 and CSS3 for 3 years.
-I was student on several classes in this sphere.
+I was student on several classes in this sphere and keep improving my skills.

 ### Education
 I was graduated from Sakhalin State University in 2005.